In addition, if English is not your first language, you may feel at a disadvantage.

 Avoid jargon, acronyms and cultural idioms, as your audience are less likely to understand them.

-Varying your vocabulary throughout your presentation may also confuse a multilingual audience.
+Varying your vocabulary throughout your presentation may also confuse a multilingual international audience.
 For example, avoid talking about ‘benefits’ and then later referring to ‘advantages’.

 “Sometimes you need to pause to let everything sink in,” according to German racing driver Sebastian Vettel.
 Even a four-time Formula 1 world champion needs to slow down occasionally.
 Presenting in English to multilingual audiences is no different.